Rock the Casbah: Lyrics

+The song's lyrics feature various Arabic, Hebrew, Turkish, and Sanskrit loan-words, such as "sharif", "bedouin", "sheikh", "kosher", "rāga", "muezzin", "minaret", and "casbah".
 Joe Strummer had been toying with the phrase "rock the casbah" prior to hearing Topper Headon's musical track that would form the basis of the song.
 This phrase had originated during a jam session with Strummer's violinist friend Tymon Dogg.
-Dogg began playing Eastern scales with his violin and Strummer started shouting "rock the casbah!"
+Dogg began playing Eastern scales with his violin, and Strummer started shouting "rock the casbah!"
 Not hearing Strummer properly, Dogg thought that Strummer had been shouting at him to "stop, you cadger!"

 Further inspiration for the lyrics of "Rock the Casbah" originated from Strummer observing the band's manager Bernie Rhodes moaning about the Clash's increasing tendency to perform lengthy songs.
 Rhodes asked the band facetiously "does everything have to be as long as this rāga?" (referring to the Indian musical style known for its length and complexity).
 Strummer later returned to his room at the Iroquois Hotel in New York City and wrote the opening lines to the song: "The King told the boogie-men 'you have to let that rāga drop.'"